nextcloud/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Enabling the Antivirus App for Files
 ------------------------------------

-Simply go to your ownCloud Apps page to enable it.
+Simply go to your Nextcloud Apps page to enable it.

 .. figure:: ../images/antivirus-app.png

-Configuring ClamAV on ownCloud
+Configuring ClamAV on Nextcloud
 ------------------------------

-Next, go to your ownCloud Admin page and set your ownCloud logging level to Everything.
+Next, go to your Nextcloud Admin page and set your Nextcloud logging level to Everything.

 .. figure:: ../images/antivirus-logging.png